The Matrix Model

 The Matrix Model Structure

-The intensive outpatient program structure of the Matrix Model means that the client will be involved in treatment each day of the week.
+The intensive outpatient program structure of the Matrix Model means that the client will be involved in addiction treatment each day of the week.

 The Matrix Model has 8 principles that guide treatment and boost efficacy.
 All of these being completed will lead to better results for the client.
 They include the importance of: